dwaite/multipass/draft-waite-multipass-retrieval.md

 holder_cnf_alg_values_supported:
 :  OPTIONAL.
 JSON array containing a list of JWS signing algorithms which can be supplied by the holder and used during presentation.
 Omitting this value is equivilant to specifying a single algorithm of `ES256` (ECDSA using P-256 and SHA-256).
 It is RECOMMENDED that `ES256` be supported for compatibility.

-### Multipass Ticket Request
+### Multipass Container Request

-Given an appropriate access token, the holder requests a multipass ticket via POST to the multipass ticket endpoint.
+Given an appropriate access token, the holder requests a multipass container via POST to the multipass container endpoint.

 The parameters of the request are: